-“Fear, danger and stupidity,” as stated by The New Yorker, are the amalgamation of Donald Trump’s rhetorical presidency.
-Trump, who has clearly overtaken the nation with his notable lingo (despite it being monosyllabic and lacking intellectual integrity) and incendiary rhetoric, has awakened herds of silenced voices across America, all demanding for the glorious return of the “American Golden-Age”.
+“Fear, danger and stupidity,” as stated by The New Yorker, is the amalgamation of Donald Trump’s rhetorical presidency.
+Trump, who has overtaken the nation with his notable lingo (despite it being monosyllabic and lacking intellectual integrity) and incendiary rhetoric, has awakened herds of silenced voices across America, all demanding for the glorious return of the “American Golden-Age.”

-Although his broad – and entirely xenophobic – claims of growing American exceptionalism have yet to become a political reality, his inflammatory language, deeply-rooted in jingoistic ideology, has ignited a very real, and very disturbing movement to rid America, a country with only a prospective future, of it’s “deplorables.”
+Although his broad – and entirely xenophobic – claims of growing American exceptionalism have yet to become a political reality, his inflammatory language, deeply-rooted in nationalist ideology, has ignited an authentic, and alarming movement to rid America, a country with only a prospective future, of it’s “deplorable.”

 “We are frightened by this language.
 We are puzzled by it,” says teacher Hassan Shibly to The Washington Post, describing the fear he and his students – who are primarily Muslim – share regarding the election of Donald Trump.
 Shibly extends that Trump’s “hateful and ignorant” language seems entirely unpresidential.

 The American military, although impressive in its breadth, is not what makes America great.
-Our ability to tactically infiltrate, although notable does not make us exceptional.
-It is not our oil exports or agricultural yield, it is diversity, of every kind, that lights the fire of our political system.
-Diversity paves the way to a system that is truly for the people and by the people.
+Our ability to tactically infiltrate, although notable, does not make us exceptional.
+It is not our oil exports or agricultural yield; it is diversity, of every kind, that lights the fire of our political system.
+Diversity paves the way to a system that is genuinely for the people and by the people.
 However, President Donald Trump, in his efforts to revitalize America, has destroyed our faith and trust in the system.
-By excluding the people whose backs are broken, daily, in the name this country, Donald Trump and his incendiary rhetoric have failed me, failed you, and failed America.
+By excluding the people whose backs are broken, daily, in the name of this country, Donald Trump and his incendiary rhetoric have failed me, failed you, and failed America.